avidale/compress-fasttext/README.md

 ```commandline
 pip install compress-fasttext
 ```

-This [blogpost](https://habr.com/ru/post/489474) (in Russian) gives more details about the motivation and methods for compressing fastText models.

 ### Model compression
 You can use this package to compress your own fastText model (or one downloaded e.g. from